javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 Is it better or worse than using a closure?

-The main difference is that if the value of `count` lives in an outer variable, then external code is unable to access it; only nested functions may modify it.
-However if it's bound to a function, then such a thing is possible:
+The main difference is that if the value of `count` lives in an outer *variable* (i.e., closure), then external code is unable to access it; only nested functions may modify it.
+However if it's bound to a function as a *property*, then such a thing is possible:

 ```js run
 function makeCounter() {